10 Negative Effects of Stress on Your Appearance

 This disorder disrupts hair follicle growth and causes them to weaken, leading to hair loss.

 6. Premature wrinkles

 7. Gray hairHair can also age prematurely due to stress.
-If you are genetically predisposed to have premature gray hair, stress will further decrease your production of melanin, easily increasing the number of gray or white hairs.
+If you’re genetically predisposed to have premature gray hair, stress will decrease your melanin production even more, leading to more gray or white hairs.

 8. Lines on the fingernails

-9. Blisters on your handsOccasionally, blisters can appear on the hands and be mistaken for a fungal infection or something similar.
+9. Blisters on your handsOccasionally, blisters can appear on your hands, but you might think it’s a fungal infection or something similar.